chenxiaochun/mobx-state-tree/README.md

         value?: any
     }

--   Patches are constructed according to JSON-Patch, RFC 6902
+-   Patches 是根据 JSON-Patch, RFC 6902 构造的
 -   Patches are emitted immediately when a mutation is made, and don't respect transaction boundaries (like snapshots)
 -   Patch listeners can be used to achieve deep observing
 -   The `path` attribute of a patch contains the path of the event, relative to the place where the event listener is attached
 -   A single mutation can result in multiple patches, for example when splicing an array